mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 ### Simple Networks

+We call network data a simple network (or simple graph) if we only have a set of nodes and a set of edges connecting them, with no additional information about the edges or specific rules they need to follow.
 Simple networks are unweighted and undirected one-mode networks.
-By way of example we will use the Cibola region [adjacency matrix file](data/Cibola_adj.csv) and convert it into a simple network using both igraph and statnet/network.
-Notice how in both examples we specify that this is an undirected network (mode="undirected" and directed=FALSE).
+By way of example we will use the Cibola region [adjacency matrix file](data/Cibola_adj.csv) and convert it into a simple network using both `igraph` and `statnet/network`.
+Notice how in both examples we specify that this is an undirected network (`mode = "undirected"` and `directed = FALSE`).

 ```r